zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>Failure of the Great Work Panel</b>
 If a student fails the Great Work Panel, the panel will talk with the student about what must be improved.
 The panel and student will devise a future date to attempt the panel again when the student has made more progress.
 Students cannot graduate until they pass their Great Work Panel.

+####Centro Henry Hazlitt Requirements for MPC
+UFM requires all students to pass basic economic proficiency exams to graduate.
+This is taught and tested through Centro Henry Hazlitt (CHH).

+MPC students must pass an exam that tests Basic Economics (called Proceso 1 and 2 at UFM) and Ética (basically the philosophy of individual liberty class).

+The MPC has a list of all the concepts and ideas from these courses.
+We give you the list and we curate some materials to give you direction, if you need it.
+You can learn these ideas in any way you want.
+You can find a tutor, you can work together, you can ask us to help, you can go online etc. When you're ready, you take the test.
+If you pass, you'll have fulfilled the graduation requirement.

+Don't be worried about this requirement.
+The ideas are not difficult and everyone who has graduated from UFM has passed these tests.
+Though the ideas aren't difficult, they are tremendously valuable for helping you understand the world.
+You can get this requirement out of the way as soon as you wish.

 ####Degree and Focus
 The MPC awards B.A. degrees in Liberal Studies with a focus that you define.
 A sample degree would read, "Bachelor of Arts in Liberal Studies.
 Concentration: Social Entrepreneurship".